Can you imagine playing in front of a crowd of 26 million?

 Eva Friedman is one of two snare drummers who accompanied Keala Settle from The Greatest Showman onstage at the Oscars in 2018.
 With 26 million people tuning in to the 90th annual Academy Awards, it was definitely a night to remember.

 How does a drummer get a gig like this?
-Eva shares how she snagged the spot, what she did to prepare under pressure, and what it felt like being a part of the most viewed TV broadcasts in the United States.
+Eva shares how she snagged the spot, what she did to prepare under pressure, and what it felt like being part of one of the most viewed TV broadcasts in the United States.

 The first phrase that comes to mind is “once in a lifetime”.
 My main focus aside from performing well was to be as present as I could and enjoy the moment.
 This was an opportunity that I never even considered popping up as an option for me, so I wanted to appreciate and enjoy the entire process.